 My name is Mike.
-I'm 16 years old.
-I got my General ticket when I was 12.
-I was first licensed when I was 11.
+I was first licensed when I was 11 and upgraded to General ticket shortly afterward.

 I started making contacts on HF as soon as I got my upgrade.
 I made at least one CW contact every day for just over 180 days.
 Then the tree that my antenna was tied to broke from a heavy snow storm.
 That ruined my streak.
 I didn't have the same drive to get on like I did before.
 I don't get on much anymore.
 Exceptions to that are when I'm camping, or if there is some special event on the air.

-I'm a soccer player (MLS Youth Team - REAL Utah, Olympic Development Team, La Roca Preimer Club), and also enjoy many other sports.
+I'm a soccer player (MLS Youth Team - REAL Utah, Olympic Development Team, La Roca Preimer Club), and also enjoy many other sports (Tennis and Snowboarding in particular).
 The soccer training takes most of my free time.
-I am working to earn a scholarship based on soccer, grades, and test results.
-I also enjoy other sports, especially snow boarding in the winter.

-If you want to talk soccer or snowboarding, let's have a sked!
+If you want to talk soccer or snowboarding - or whatever, let's have a sked!

 73 de Mike, KD7UUB